-- Provides free aids and services to people with disabilities to communicate effectively with us, such as: - Qualified sign language interpreters. - Written information in other formats (large print, audio, accessible electronic formats, other formats). - Provides free language services to people whose primary language is not English such as: - Qualified interpreters. - Information written in other languages.
+- Provides free aids and services to people with disabilities to communicate effectively with us, such as: - o Qualified sign language interpreters. - Written information in other formats (large print, audio, accessible electronic formats, other formats). - Provides free language services to people whose primary language is not English such as: - o Qualified interpreters. - o Information written in other languages.